Core courses within the MSc Chemistry programme

 • Molecular Cell Biology cannot be chosen by students with a BSc degree in Life Science and Technology or equivalent.

 • Students in the education specialisation (EDU) are not limited to one research area, but are advised to choose a combination of courses from both research areas to obtain a broader knowledge of chemistry.
-They should discuss with their mentor which courses are necessary for their chosen research project.

 • Students are allowed to take more than four courses or courses from the other research area as electives.